It's a long story.

 After an undistinguished athletic youth, I started racing sailboats in my mid-20's.
 It's a sport that my rural background helped me enjoy: the physical challenges are matched with a shaving away of dignity and privacy, and the moments of exertion and thrill are interspersed with periods of calm reflection.
 Much like farming.

-I crew for my favorite skipper, my husband Jeff Linton.
-No need to take just my word for it.
-Here's one of the big honors.
+I often crew for my favorite skipper, my husband Jeff Linton.
+He's kind of a big deal, not to take my word for it...here's one of the big honors.